GeekTrainer/learn-django/Module2/Module2_Unit6.md

 ## Creating a SQLite database in Django

-The first step in creating the SQLite database is to navigate to the inner **adoptadog** folder, and look inside to see the **settings.py** file.
+The first step in creating the SQLite database is to navigate to the inner **adoptadog** folder and look inside to see the **settings.py** file.
 As you look through the file you will notice Django has provided the start-up code for our database.
 Now to activate the database go back to the main **adoptadog** folder and enter the following command into the command prompt.

 ```bash
 python manage.py migrate